rwindsor1/UKBiobankDXAMRIPreprocessing/README.md

 Code to pre-process whole body scans (DXA, MRI) for experiments in the paper 'Self-Supervised Multi-Modal Alignment For Whole Body Medical Imaging'.
 This code can also be used as pre-processing for other studies which rely on the UK Biobank DXA/Dixon MR datasets.

 Please see our paper [here](https://arxiv.org/abs/2107.06652).
-The full code release for this paper will be made available shortly.
+The full code release for this paper is available [here](https://github.com/rwindsor1/biobank-self-supervised-alignment).
 You are welcome to use this code either to reproduce the results of our experiments or for data preprocessing in your own research.
 If you do, please cite the following:

 Windsor, R., Jamaludin, A., Kadir, T. ,Zisserman, A. "Self-Supervised Multi-Modal Alignment For Whole Body Medical Imaging"